-Outstanding Player Achievement VIKTORS PUPOLS (WA) A half-century of achievement Viktors Pupols has been actively playing chess for more than 65 years.
+Outstanding Player Achievement VIKTORS PUPOLS (WA) A half-century of achievement Viktors Pupols has been actively playing chess for more than a half-century.
 This past year, at age 86, Pupols played more than 100 games and beat two IMs, notable achievements for players his age.